 The Low Head Foghorn, at the mouth of the Tamar River, is a unique piece of Tasmania’s maritime history.

-Under ideal conditions the Foghorn can be heard approximately 30 km out to sea.
+Under ideal conditions the Foghorn can be heard approximately 30 kilometres out to sea.
 The Foghorn is sounded each Sunday at noon.

 The associated Lighthouse was built in 1888, replacing the original 1833 convict-built structure.
-With an elevation of 43 m, it dominates the headland.
+With an elevation of 43 metres, it dominates the headland.